Sett17/mdpaper/paper_simple.md

 Although it is possible to test out PeekabooAV on its own, there is the definite need to test it with a full environment.
 This hurdle of setting up an environment, to test a software, is a major problem for adoption.

-The motiviation behind my work with the PeekabooAV Installer repository, is to provide a faster way to get a full pipeline environment, to foster the adoption of PeekabooAV. [@PeekabooAV2022] [@PeekabooAVInstaller2022a] [@ConversationsOtherTeam]
+The motivation behind my work with the PeekabooAV Installer repository, is to provide a faster way to get a full pipeline environment, to foster the adoption of PeekabooAV. [@PeekabooAV2022] [@PeekabooAVInstaller2022a] [@ConversationsOtherTeam]

 ### Assignment